Meghamala/reactive-nosql/README.md

 Multiple Object oriented Design Patterns have been used for efficient implementation of system.

-For supporting Transaction having functionality of rollback via undo > Command pattern For supporting data availability as NoSQL is persistent via snapshot creation and recovery mechanism > Memento pattern For enhancing effective reactivenenss of NoSQL via introduction of cursor feature > Observer pattern
+For supporting Transaction having functionality of rollback via undo > Command pattern For supporting data availability as NoSQL is not persistent via snapshot creation and recovery mechanism > Memento pattern For enhancing effective reactivenenss of NoSQL via introduction of cursor feature > Observer pattern